yewv/yewv/README.md

 1. Only works with Yew function components.
 2. Store and service contexts must be registered in a **parent** or **root** component with `ContextProvider`.
 3. Store and service need to be used in a **child** component with `use_store`/`use_service`.
+4. `map_ref`, `watch_ref`, `map` and `watch` are hooks and are therefore constrained to certain rules:
+    - Should only be called inside Yew function components.
+    - Should not be called inside loops, conditions or nested functions.

 ### Simple app with store
 ```rust
 // main.rs